February 2006 Archives

 "What is most important for our discussion, however, is Hardin's key insight that a tragedy of the commons lacks a technical solution, which he defined as 'one that requires a change only in the techniques of the natural sciences, demanding little or nothing in the way of change in human values or ideas of morality.'"

 Since their article hinges on Hardin's assertion that there is no "technical solution", it's as though they fixate on an answer that seems most likely to satisfy the 1968 article; the one that most emphatically challenges notions of "human values or ideas of morality."
-While they recognize all the misuses of antimicrobials in exhaustive lists in their essay and they also seem to recognize the international disparities in prescription guidelines, they toss these key issues aside in favor of their histrionic proposal that we: "face up to the reality of a tragedy of antimicrobial resistance".
+They seem to recognize all the misuses of antimicrobials in exhaustive lists in their essay while at the same time recognizing the international disparities in prescription guidelines, but then they toss these key issues aside in favor of their histrionic proposal that we: "face up to the reality of a tragedy of antimicrobial resistance".

 It seems that to these authors, contemplating the loss of individual life is less horrifying than contemplating a change in the paradigm of how antimicrobials are distributed.
 Similarly, when the U.S. government contemplates climate change, it dismisses any proposal that might alter the economic incentives for the entrenched fossil fuel industries.
 Have privatization and sustaining business profits become subsumed as "human values", and taken precedence over other "human values" that we used to claim such as individual lives and liberty?